yubessy/yubessy/profile.md

 ## Experiences

-- **2016-04 - current** Full-time data engineer / machine learning engineer at Livesense, Inc.
+- **2016-04 - 2022-03** Full-time data engineer / machine learning engineer at Livesense, Inc.
 - **2015-01 - 2015-12** Internship at Hatena Co., Ltd.

 And a couple of part-time jobs for other companies in 2017-2019.